isomerpages/moh-vaccinegov/pages/appeal-for-covid-19-vaccination.md

 | **[New] Short Term Visit Pass holders** (with valid extension)<br>*Individuals should have applied to ICA or MOM and have received at least one extension of your Short-Term Visit Pass. | Eligible STVP holders who have valid phone numbers in their immigration records will receive an SMS from MOH via their registered mobile number.
 The SMSes will be sent progressively over a few days, and will include a personalised booking link to vaccine.gov.sg where individuals can book their appointments.
 They will not be able to walk-in to the Vaccination Centres, polyclinics or PHPCs.|

-STVP holders with valid pass extensions who do not receive an SMS from MOH by 22 Aug 2021 may request for an appointment via this [form](https://form.gov.sg/611b8d4fd152f10012dd3428). <br><br>
+STVP holders with valid pass extensions who do not receive an SMS from MOH may request for an appointment via this [form](https://form.gov.sg/611b8d4fd152f10012dd3428). <br><br>
 We will review such requests on a case-by-case basis over the following few weeks.

 ![Alt text for image on Isomer site](/images/appeal%20QR.png)